A Scale-invariant Generalization of the R\'{e}nyi Entropy, Associated Divergences and their Optimizations under Tsallis' Nonextensive Framework: Introduction

-The limiting functional in (\ref{EQ:AD_entropy}) is another a one-parameter family of generalized entropy which had been previously studied independently by Aczel and Daroczy \cite{Aczel/Daroczy:1963} and will be referred to as the Aczel-Daroczy entropy $\mathcal{E}_{\beta}^{AD}(P)$; note that $\mathcal{E}_{1}^{AD}(P)$ is the Shannon entropy in (\ref{EQ:Shannon_entropy}).
+The limiting functional in (\ref{EQ:AD_entropy}) is another a one-parameter family of generalized entropies which had been previously studied independently by Aczel and Daroczy \cite{Aczel/Daroczy:1963} and will be referred to as the Aczel-Daroczy entropy $\mathcal{E}_{\beta}^{AD}(P)$; note that $\mathcal{E}_{1}^{AD}(P)$ is the Shannon entropy in (\ref{EQ:Shannon_entropy}).

-We would like to emphasize the fact that neither the Renyi nor the Tsallis entropy are scale invariant over $P\in \Omega_n^\ast$; the same holds for their generalizations in (\ref{EQ:Kapur_entropy})--(\ref{EQ:AD_entropy}).
+We emphasize the fact that neither the R\'{e}nyi nor the Tsallis entropy are scale-invariant over $P\in \Omega_n^\ast$; the same holds for their generalizations in (\ref{EQ:Kapur_entropy})--(\ref{EQ:AD_entropy}).
 They are not even scale-equivariant except for the norm-entropy with $\alpha\neq \beta$.
 This lack of invariance sometime makes the derivation of MaxEnt distribution and related statistics rather complicated while considering the general class of sub-probability distributions; the MaxEnt distribution then exists only if $W(P)$ is pre-fixed (given).
-Also, if we focus on measuring the pattern of the distribution only through the measure of uncertainty, an appropriate entropy should be scale invariant so that $P$ and $cP$ have the same entropy measure for any $c>0$ (they have the same patterns over the state-space).
-In this paper, we will develop a new two-parameter family of entropy functionals, generalizing the Renyi entropy, that closely resembles the above two generalized families but, in addition, provides the much desired scale-invariance property.
+Also, if we focus on measuring the pattern of the distribution only through the measure of uncertainty, an appropriate entropy should be scale-invariant so that $P$ and $cP$ have the same entropy measure for any $c>0$ (as they have the same patterns over the state-space).
+In this paper, we will develop a new two-parameter family of entropy functionals, generalizing the R\'{e}nyi entropy, that closely resembles the above two generalized families but, in addition, provides the much desired scale-invariance property.
+We refer to our new generalized entropy as the logarithmic ($\alpha, \beta$)-norm entropy, or simply the logarithmic norm-entropy (LNE); see Section \ref{SEC:LNE}.